-offering

-145,000,000 shares.
+offering shares.

-Option to purchase additional shares

-The underwriters have a 30-day option to purchase up to an additional 4,785,000 shares of common stock from the selling stockholder at the initial public offering price, less underwriting discounts and commissions.
+Option to purchase additional shares The underwriters have a 30-day option to purchase up to an additional shares of common stock from the selling stockholder at the initial public offering price, less underwriting discounts and commissions.

-Use of proceeds

-We will not receive any proceeds from the sale of common stock in this offering; the selling stockholder will receive all of the proceeds from the sale of charge of our person stock.
+Use of proceeds We will not receive any proceeds from the sale of common stock in this offering; the selling stockholder will receive all of the proceeds from the sale of shares of our common stock.